 - Please only send one manuscript per email

-- Write the topic and text type in the subject line of the email.
-(For example: Diversity poem or Lest We Forget play)
+- Write the name of the piece and the text type in the subject line of the email.
+(For example: Life on a Submarine / nonfiction)

 - Please ensure that your writing is carefully edited, formatted in Calibri font (12 pt size) and double-spaced.